How much money is the UK government borrowing, and does it matter?

 How much is the UK government borrowing?

-The amount the government borrows varies month to month.
+The amount the government borrows fluctuates from month to month.

 For instance, it tends to borrow less in January, when many people pay a large chunk of their annual tax bill in one go.